danielovaska/Interceptor.Base/README.md

 In alloy template project you can use the new extension RegisterInterceptor.
 Lets try it out on my NewsRepository class:
 ```
 using Mogul.Interceptor.Base.Infrastructure.IoC;
 using Mogul.Interceptor.Logging;
+üsing Mogul.Interceptor.Cache;
 ...

-private static void ConfigureContainer(ConfigurationExpression container)
+[InitializableModule]
+    public class DependencyResolverInitialization : IConfigurableModule
     {
-   container.RegisterInterceptor<INewsRepository>(new LoggingInterceptor()); //Add logging to all methods on the INewsRepository interface...
+        public void ConfigureContainer(ServiceConfigurationContext context)
+        {
+            //Implementations for custom interfaces can be registered here.

+            context.ConfigurationComplete += (o, e) =>
+            {
+                //Register custom implementations that should be used in favour of the default implementations
+                context.Services
+                .AddTransient<IContentRenderer, ErrorHandlingContentRenderer>()
+                .AddTransient<ContentAreaRenderer, AlloyContentAreaRenderer>()
+                .AddTransient<INewsRepository, NewsRepository>()
+                .AddInterceptors<INewsRepository>(new[] {typeof(LoggingInterceptor)});
+            };
         }
 ```

 -----------------------------------------------------------------------------------